 Once the pine cone has opened, shake out the seeds.
 The seeds have "wings" that can be removed if desired.
 Set up a box in front of a fan running on low speed and rub the seeds between your hands in front of the fan.
 The wings will blow away, and the seeds will drop back down to the box.

 Germinating Pine Tree Seeds

 Otherwise, the seeds become dormant and must be exposed to temperatures around 40 degrees Fahrenheit for 30 to 90 days (a process called "cold stratification") to initiate germination.
-Others, like the lodgepole pine (Pinus contorta var. latifolia, USDA zones 3a through 7a), have seeds covered in resin that won't germinate until the resin melts, which allows water to soften the seed coat as usual.
+Others, like the lodgepole pine (Pinus contorta var. latifolia, zones 3-7), have seeds covered in resin that won't germinate until the resin melts, which allows water to soften the seed coat as usual.

 Assuming the seeds are freshly harvested, have undergone cold stratification or have otherwise been prepped for planting, germination is relatively straightforward.
 The seeds can be sown directly outdoors or started inside in a seed tray.
 An acidic, sandy loam is best for outdoor plantings, but indoor plantings should use a sterilized potting soil.
 Be sure to select a planting site in full sun.

 Sow the seeds about 1 inch apart to a depth of about 1/2 inch and water thoroughly.
 Don't allow the seeds to dry out until the sprouts emerge, which can take 20 to 30 days.
 The seeds may return to dormancy if not kept adequately watered.
 If starting the seeds indoors, place in front of a south-facing window or under grow lights.